Archange-py/Visuel/README.md

     </tbody>
 </table>

-## More Info
+## Extension
 ***
 Extensions will soon be available.
 They including another graphics tool and a tool already present on Numworks.

-> For now, you need to copy and paste the code from the extension files into a new file created on the calculator.
+> You need to copy and paste the code from the extension files into a new file created on the Numworks website.

 * **Extension Lines** : [lines_example.py](lines_example.py)